-The TAPCO G2 Double Hook AK-47 Trigger is probably one of the best upgrades you can make to your AK-47.
-Combat rifles such as the AK have notoriously sloppy triggers that require upwards of 10 lbs of trigger-pull.
-To make matters worse, many of the Com-Block semi-automatic rifles imported here have a hump on the back of the disconnector that creates the horrible trigger slap of many of these imports.
+The TAPCO G2 Double Hook AK-47 Trigger is one of the best upgrades you can make to an AK-47.
+Combat rifles, such as the AK, notoriously have sloppy triggers that require up to 10 pounds of trigger pull.
+To make it worse, many of the Com-Block semi-automatic rifles imported here have humps on the back of the disconnectors that create horrible trigger slap.

 This guide walks you through the process of installing the G2 Double Hook AK-47 on a Romanian SAR-1 rifle.
-While the particulars of this install pertain to the Romanian SAR-1, they also apply to most other AK-47 semi-automatic imports, including most Yugoslavian models and Saigas chambered in 7.62×39.
-This particular trigger set should also fit both stamped and milled receivers.
-That being said: gunsmithing is required.
-We do not recommend that any of the procedures described here be performed by anyone but a qualified gunsmith.
+While the particulars here pertain to the Romanian SAR-1, they also apply to most other AK-47 semi-automatic imports, including most Yugoslavian models and Saigas chambered in 7.62×39.
+This trigger set should fit both stamped and milled receivers.
+That being said, gunsmithing is required.
+We do not recommend any of the procedures described here be performed by anyone but a qualified gunsmith.

 The first step is to disassemble your AK according to TAPCO’s Instruction Manual.
-Always unload and clear any firearm completely before beginning to disassemble it.
+Always unload and clear any firearm completely before beginning disassembly.

-The disconnector that is used on the Century trigger group has much more material on the rear of the part.
-Why Century decided to cast the part in this way is beyond us, but the result is horrible trigger slap.
-The TAPCO disconnector uses the traditional Com-block design and does not have the additional hump of metal.
+The disconnector on the Century trigger group has more material on the rear.
+Why Century decided to cast the part that way is beyond us, and the result is horrible trigger slap.
+The TAPCO disconnector uses the traditional Com-block design and does not have the extra hump of metal.

-After test fitting our trigger in the modified slot, we noticed some flashing left over from the mold in which the trigger was cast was interfering with the operation of the trigger.
-We ground this bit of metal off the front and the back of the trigger, taking a little bit at a time and test fitting in between grinds until it was just right.
+After test fitting our trigger in the modified slot, we noticed some flashing left over from the mold from which the trigger was cast was interfering with the trigger’s operation.
+We ground off that bit from the front and back of the trigger, taking a little bit at a time and test fitting between grinds until it was just right.